 • Engage in community-focused communication, advocacy, and education efforts.
 The selection committee will give preference to individuals whose efforts in this area go beyond direct-to-client prevention services (including biomedical-focused services) and clinical trial recruitment

-Medical professionals, administrators, researchers, and media professionals are not eligible to apply for the CROI Community Scholarship.
+Medical professionals, administrators, researchers, and media professionals are not eligible to apply for the CROI Community Educator Scholarship.
 Scholarship recipients are limited to a total of 3 scholarships.
-As there is a limit on the number of scholarships that can eb awarded every year, this policy is designed to give a wide variety of individuals the chance to attend CROI.
+As there is a limit on the number of scholarships that can be awarded every year, this policy is designed to give a wide variety of individuals the chance to attend CROI.
+Due to the transition of CROI 2020 from an in-person to a virtual conference, scholarships received that year will not be included in the consideration of the number of scholarships the applicant has received.

-All CROI Community Scholarship recipients are required to participate in the full conference, including the Program Committee Workshop for New Investigators and Trainees.
+All CROI Community Educator Scholarship recipients are required to participate in the full conference, including the Program Committee Workshop for New Investigators and Trainees.
 At the close of the Conference, scholarship recipients will need to complete all conference evaluations.
 Scholarship recipients who cannot participate in the full conference must decline the award.
 The scholarship is not transferable.